sgmurphy/wordpress-plugins/social-pug/readme.txt

 * **Retina Ready Sharp Share Icons** - Grow Social by Mediavine uses an icon font to display the best looking social media icons on any screen

 = Premium Features =
-* **10+ Social Media Networks more** - Reach more people by adding any of the following social share networks Reddit, VK, Yummly, WhatsApp, Buffer, Telegram, Flipboard, Pocket, Tumblr and Email
+* **15+ Additional Social Media Networks (including Threads)** - Reach more people by adding any of the following social share networks Reddit, VK, Yummly, WhatsApp, Buffer, Telegram, Flipboard, Pocket, Tumblr and Email
 * **Mobile Sticky Footer Social Share Buttons** - Your website needs to be mobile ready and Grow Social by Mediavine is here to help
 * **Pop-Up Social Share Buttons** - Trigger a pop-up with the social sharing buttons when a user does an action
 * **Custom Button Colors and Hover Colors** - The social networks colors are beautiful, but you don't have to limit yourself.
 Add any color to your social share buttons to match your website's design.
-* **Shortcode for Social Share Buttons** - Place the buttons anywhere in your template files or the body of your content with the [mv_grow_share] shortcode
+* **Shortcode for Social Share Buttons** - Place the buttons anywhere in your template files or the body of your content with the [hubbub_share] shortcode
 * **Link Shortening through Bitly** - Hide long URL's behind their shorter version with the Bitly integration
 * **Google Analytics UTM tracking** - Track the source of your incoming traffic with the help of the Google Analytics UTM parameters
-* **Social Media Follow Buttons Widget** - Place social media follow buttons for the following social media networks: Facebook, Twitter, Pinterest, LinkedIn, Reddit, Instagram, YouTube, Vimeo, SoundCloud, Twitch, Yummly and Behance.
+* **Social Media Follow Buttons Widget** - Place social media follow buttons for the following social media networks: Facebook, Twitter, Pinterest, LinkedIn, Flipboard, Threads, Reddit, Instagram, YouTube, Vimeo, SoundCloud, Twitch, Yummly and Behance.
 Use the [mv_grow_follow] shortcode to place the follow buttons anywere in your template files
 * **Sharable Quotes ( Click to Tweet ) Feature** - Let your readers easily share a custom tweet with just one click
 * **Top Social Media Shared Posts Widget** - Want to showcase your most social shared articles?
 No problem.
 You can use this widget in any widget area to add your top shared posts
 * **Import / Export Settings** - Move all the settings from one website to another with just a few clicks